Brisppy/rapidanalysis-open-webui/README.md

        ./install.sh

+Do note that it will take some time for the model to appear on first launch as it has to be downloaded and converted first.

 ## Configuration
 ### Changing the Language Model
 The Large-Language model used can be modified by editing the `docker-compose.yml` file located inside of the application directory.
 Currently, only models uploaded to Hugging Face are supported, and an alternate model can be configured by replacing the `HUGGINGFACE_MODEL` environment variable for the llama.cpp container.